-SMIF Students are required to work as a team to prepare a performance evaluation report of the fund portfolio at the end of the semester.
+SMIF Students are required to work as a team to prepare a performance evaluation report for the fund portfolio at the end of the semester.
 Grade will depend on the quality of the written report.
-Late submission will not be accepted and will automatically result in a grade of zero for all students.

 5. Team Collaboration and Participation